 The George Starkey Hut used to be the Patterdale Parish Rooms, and prior to this was the village school and school canteen.
 The building is directly adjacent to the ‘Old School House’, now a B&B, which was the home of the former headmaster.

 The ABMSAC search for a club hut began in 1971 and resulted in the signing of a 28 year lease in October 1974.
 The building was and is leased from the Carlisle Diocesan Board of Finance Ltd by ABMSAC Limited No. 1176891 (renamed the George Starkey Hut Limited in 2016).
-The Ltd Company was set up to run the Hut and is limited by guarantee with each ‘member’ of the company being liable for a sum not exceeding £10 in the event of the Company going bankrupt.
+The Ltd Company was set up to run the Hut and is limited by guarantee.
+There are 6 Directors.
+Currently 3 from the ABMSAC and 3 from the AC

 Before the building could be used, extensive modifications were carried out to install a mezzanine floor and bring the facilities up to a standard where it could be used by members of the ABMSAC / TCC and let out to other like-minded clubs.

 Quote from the ABMSAC Centenary History 2008 by James Bogle.

 “The hut was officially opened on 4 October 1975 by the Bishop of Leicester.
 It had been decided to name the hut ‘The George Starkey’ to commemorate a much revered member who had been tireless in his activities for the ABMSAC over many years, who had recently died while walking in the hills.
 Climbers from all over Britain were present, as were Herr Hector Meier from SAC Zürich, and M. Rene Serex of the Swiss embassy in London.
 The president Maurice Bennett, paid tribute to all those both in the Association and the Tuesday Climbing Club who had worked to help convert the building.
 He also thanked Frank Schweitzer and Peter Ledeboer who had organised the project.”